 Part 6 - Setting up a CD pipeline: Deploying your site to an Azure App Service

 Part 6 is similar to the previous article but now the focus is on deploying an application to an Azure App Service.
 Besides deploying the application you'll also see how to set up and configure a SQL Azure server and database, how to deploy schema changes during subsequent releases and how to manage and update connection strings as part of the release.
 By the end of this article you have a setup where you can write code in Visual Studio and sync it with GitHub, to then automatically update your application and its database in Azure without any manual intervention.
 Read the article now.

 Part 7 - Improving your builds with a custom build agent

 The article series closes with two topics to improve your build and release processes.
 The first part shows you how to install your own build agent to speed up the build and test phase of your pipeline.
 The second part discusses how to use Azure Deployment Slots to minimize downtime of your production sites when using Microsoft's cloud platform.
-(Not yet published)
+Read the article now.

 Purchasing the series

 Part one is already online, and I'll publish the remaining ones in the coming weeks.
 If you would like to read the entire series now, you can purchase it for $8 using one of the methods below.
 The full PDF document for the entire series spans more than 75 pages; 86 to be exact, but that includes the cover page and a number of pages with links / footnotes.

 The simplest way to get the series is to "buy me two or more coffees", using this page: https://www.buymeacoffee.com/imar/.
 Once I have received your payment I'll send you the PDF document to your e-mail address (make sure you specify it on the Buy me coffee transaction).